snightshade/snightshade/README.md

 # Hi!
 ### My name is Sylvie.
 I make software.
-(I go by she/they.)
+(I go by she/it.)

 I like to code things.

-## An update
-~~**As of September 4th, 2023, I am currently unhoused.** Please be patient regarding issues and support requests, and if you feel like helping me out a little bit, [you can do so here](https://paypal.me/ry00001) (or on Sponsors, but I won't get paid for that until 60 days have passed).~~ As of September 11th, **I have a home again!**

 ## Who am I?
-I'm a hobbyist programmer and musician who spends too much time on the Internet.
+I'm a hobbyist programmer.

 Contact me in these following ways:
 - by emailing `hi` at `sylvie.software`, or anywhere at `nightshade.network`
-- ...or my preferred method, talk to me directly on Discord!
+- ...or my preferred method, talk to me directly on Discord.
 The handle is [the .NET namespace that contains P/Invoke](https://learn.microsoft.com/en-us/dotnet/standard/native-interop/pinvoke), *but introduce yourself first elsewhere, otherwise I'll reject your request.*

 ## What do I do?
-I write code.
-If I'm lucky, it even works.
-I make music too, and I also play the critically-acclaimed MMORPG [FINAL FANTASY XIV](https://finalfantasyxiv.com) more than I should, so some of my work overlaps into that.
+I write code, sometimes make music and play Final Fantasy XIV.

 I like the [Rust](https://rust-lang.org) and [C#](https://dot.net) programming languages a lot.

 ## What have I made?
-Too much to list, from [OpenGL/ImGui integration with C#](https://github.com/ry00001/OpenTK_ImGui_Backends) to [crimes against humanity](https://github.com/ry00001/rustic-c).
+Too much to list, from [OpenGL/ImGui integration with C#](https://github.com/lostkagamine/OpenTK_ImGui_Backends) to [crimes against humanity](https://github.com/lostkagamine/rustic-c).
 Ask me about some of my weirder projects.

 I am also founder and head of [Project Asakura](https://github.com/ProjectAsakura), an open-source **online network revival service** for defunct 2018 arcade racing game "[Wangan Midnight](https://en.wikipedia.org/wiki/Wangan_Midnight) Maximum Tune 6", created by Bandai Namco.
 My hosted instance boasts over 2,500 registered users!